 Only petition forms obtained directly from the City Clerk’s office may be circulated.
 Blank petition forms may not be copied for the purpose of obtaining additional signatures or to give to other candidates.
 Petition forms from the City Clerk’s office may not be disassembled.
 Petitions will be available in the City Clerk’s office at 8 a.m. the first day of circulation listed in the next paragraph.

-Petitions for the Office of Council Member may be circulated beginning 8 a.m.
+Petitions for the 2017 Election may be circulated beginning 8 a.m.
 August 8, 2017 and must be returned to the City Clerk by no later than 5 p.m.
 August 28, 2017.
 Each candidate must turn in all of his/her petitions at one time.

 Register to receive update notifications regarding 2017 election information.